-Guiding operations have the potential to exacerbate problems associated with overcrowding, especially on non-classified waters where guiding constraints are currently very minimal.
-The main driving factor behind some guiding operations is the ability to ensure the clients catch fish.
+Guiding operations tend to exacerbate problems associated with overcrowding, especially on non-classified waters where guiding constraints are currently very minimal.
+The main driving factor behind any guide's business is the ability (sometimes at any cost) to ensure the clients catch fish.
 This puts pressure on the resource and can limit the availability of both fish and fishing areas for the wider angling community.
-The BCFFF salutes and encourages both clients and guides that focus on Quality Angling Experiences.
+The BCFFF salutes and encourages both clients and guides that focus on the Quality Angling Experience.